RobinHawiz/hjort-backend/README.md

+> ⚠️ **Deprecated** — This service has been replaced by the ASP.NET Core API at https://github.com/RobinHawiz/hjort-backend-dotnet.

 # Hjort Restaurant Backend API

 This is the RESTful backend powering both the public frontend and internal CMS for Hjort Restaurant.